mantleconvection/terraneo/doc/src/documentation/index.md

 The division of one hexahedron into two wedges is implicitly done in the compute kernels and is not represented by the grid data structure.

-(Since we are using Lagrangian basis functions nodes directly correspond to coefficients.
+(Since we are using linear Lagrangian basis functions, nodes directly correspond to coefficients.
 For the linear cases, we can also use the same grid data structure for linear hexahedral finite elements.
 Such an extension is straightforward and just requires respective kernels.
 One could even mix both - although it is not clear if that is mathematically sound.)

 As a convention, the hexahedral elements are split into two wedges diagonally from node (1, 0) to node (0, 1) as
 follows: